bpudiped/BlockMM/README.md

 The current distributed block MM algorithms such as Cannon's (https://iq.opengenus.org/cannon-algorithm-distributed-matrix-multiplication/) and Summa (http://www.netlib.org/lapack/lawnspdf/lawn96.pdf) are not optimized for processor memory constraints or data movement for a certain class of matrices where common "N" dimension is very large.

-I developed this algorithm (called mosaic) which is targeted for both square and rectangular matrices, and the blocks too are square or rectangular (leading to a lot of possible scenarios for the optimizer).
+This algorithm (called mosaic) was developed for both square and rectangular matrices, and the blocks too are square or rectangular (leading to a lot of possible scenarios for the optimizer).

 There are two key ideas in the algorithm: